CWU-BuggyAI/BuggyAI_Source/README.md

 Under the (insert directory here) directory is the actual training and testing code for our model.

+--- Our Model ---
+Our model is still under development and the .h5 file is a bit large for github.
+If you would like to test the model for yourself contact Kyle Brown at kylebrown804@gmail.com.

 --- Credits To ---